Beefy.Finance Hits Market Cap of $87.76 Million (BIFI)

 According to CryptoCompare, “Beefy.Finance is a yield optimizer operating on Binance Smart Chain.
 In return for a small fee, Beefy.Finance automates several investment strategies utilizing liquidity pools.
 The project consists of an anonymous team, directly inspired by the yield optimization projects that had been developed on the Ethereum network.
 Its governance token distribution contracts went live on September 22, 2020, and the first set of vaults were opened on October 8, 2020. “

-It is usually not presently possible to buy alternative cryptocurrencies such as Beefy.Finance directly using US dollars.
-Investors seeking to trade Beefy.Finance should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Beefy.Finance using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Beefy.Finance directly using US dollars.
+Investors seeking to acquire Beefy.Finance should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Beefy.Finance using one of the exchanges listed above.

 Receive News & Updates for Beefy.Finance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Beefy.Finance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.